 Clearing a language proficiency test is the first step towards moving abroad; be it for studies or for work or even immigration.
-Any English speaking country like UK, USA, Australia, New Zealand requires candidates with impeccable English Language skills and IELTS/TOEFL scores are regarded as benchmarks.
+Any English speaking country like the UK, USA, Australia, New Zealand requires candidates with impeccable English Language skills and IELTS/ TOEFL exam scores are regarded as benchmarks.

 You should also think about why you want to take a language proficiency test.
 If it is for university entrance there is not much difference between the two tests, but if you are not attending university and just need it for migration, the IELTS General Training is much more suitable for your needs.

-If you can answer “yes” to most of the following questions you should take the TOEFL test:
+If you can answer “yes” to most of the following questions you should go for the TOEFL exam:

 - Find American accents easy to listen to.